Topological $p_x+ip_y$ inter-valley coherent state in Moir\'e MoTe$_2$/WSe$_2$ heterobilayers: Discussion

-To conclude, our theory suggests that the QAH state observed in the recent experiment \cite{Fai_nature2021, Faitalk} is a TIVC state with finite momentum pairing.
-This state is a new state of matter which is different from the previously proposed QAH state in magnetic doped topological insulators and valley-polarized QAH states in twisted bilayer graphene.
-This work provides insights for further exploring the novel properties of the observed unconventional QAH state in MoTe$_2$/WSe$_2$ heterbilayers.
+To conclude, our theory suggests that the QAH state observed in the recent experiment \cite{Fai_nature2021, Faitalk} is an interesting TIVC state with finite momentum pairing.
+This state is a new state of matter that is different from the previously proposed QAH state in magnetic doped topological insulators and valley-polarized QAH states in twisted bilayer graphene.
+This work provides insights for further exploring the novel properties of the observed unconventional QAH state in MoTe$_2$/WSe$_2$ heterbilayers. \YM{ Our work would also motivate the experimental exploration of the IVC or excitonic states with nontrivial topology in moir\'e materials.
+Finally, how the TIVC state would interplay with Hubbard physics could be an interesting direction to explore in the future \cite{Chen2022}. }